-Carbon River Corridor Board
+Carbon River corridor board

-Following adoption of the CAP in late 2021, the current organizational structure will sunset and be replaced with the adopted Framework.
-Many members of the current Steering Committee will continue as members of the Carbon River Corridor Board, while a few will instead lead or serve on Sub-Committees.
 The Board will focus on many of the Partner Coordination functions, including managing the framework and plan itself.
 Other Partner Coordination actions will occur at the Sub-Committee level on a regular or ad-hoc basis.